microsoft/debug-adapter-protocol/specification.md

     stackFrames: StackFrame[];

     /**
-     * The total number of frames available.
+     * The total number of frames available in the stack.
+If omitted or if
+     * totalFrames is larger than the available frames, a client is expected to
+     * request frames until a request returns less frames than requested (which
+     * indicates the end of the stack).
+Returning monotonically increasing
+     * totalFrames values for subsequent requests can be used to enforce paging
+     * in the client.
      */
     totalFrames?: number;
   };